 24 Article 19/1 of Law No. 9643, dated 20 November 2006, "On Public Procurement" (as amended) stipulates the following "The Public Procurement Commission shall be the highest body in the area of procurements to review appeals on procurement procedures, in compliance with the requirements of this law.
-The Public Procurement Commission shall be a collegial body organized as a quasi-court, which, in comparison to all other parallel structures of different institutions, shall have broad competences and rights which adequately guarantee the fulfilment of administrative review principles, in accordance with the principles sanctioned in the Administrative Procedure Code.
+The Public Procurement Commission pertaining to their organisation and functioning.

-25In some cases, TAD also decides on issues that are not called for review by the appealing party, tasking the tax administration to carry out inspections or fiscal visits to re-evaluate the tax liability.
+25 In some cases, TAD also decides on issues that are not called for review by the appealing party, tasking the tax administration to carry out inspections or fiscal visits to reevaluate the tax liability.